Olical/bastion/README.md

 ### `Module not found: Error: Cannot resolve module 'app.js' in /home/ollie/repos/olical/bastion`

 The source module for bundling must be a valid *module*.
 So if you type `app.js` node will look in places like `node_modules`, this is probably not desired.
 Instead, just use a relative path such as `./app.js`.

-### Hot module reloading isn't working with `bundle --dev`

-If you aren't seeing any logs related to HMR then you need to set `--base` to the root of your bundled source.
-For example: `--dev --base ./dist`, where `dist` contains your `bundle.js` and `index.html` to load it.
-This is just something webpack requires I'm afraid, and I can not assume where you're going to output your code.

-### `__dirname` is undefined in config

-This is because not all globals are defined for the config file.
-You can still use `process.cwd()`.

-### Regular expressions don't work in webpack config

-This is because the regex you define in your config file is not an instance of the regexes used in the webpack source since the config file is interpreted in a sandbox.
-If you use strings it should work fine.
-Basically the `instanceof` check will fail since the `RegExp` object in your config file is not the same as the `RegExp` object in the webpack source code.

 ## Author